What is the Best Hot Tub to Buy in Canada? An Unbiased Look at the Top Tubs for Canadians

 As you’ve read about hot tubs in your search for one to call your own, you’ve no doubt realized there are a variety of hot tubs out there, which in turn are manufactured all over the world.

 But if you live in Canada then you will understand why Canada is a very specific market for hot tubs.
-Ask any Canadian: the country is dominated by its climate and any hot tub purchase you make must be considered through that lens.
+Ask any Canadian: the country is dominated by its weather and any hot tub purchase you make must be considered through that lens.

 “What is the best hot tub to buy in Canada?” is a question we get at Hydropool on a regular basis.
-Our head office and our production factory are both found in Mississauga, and we have been around since the late 1970s, so we are well aware of the competitive hot tub scene in the country.
+Our head office and our production factory are both located in Mississauga, and we have been around since the late 1970s, so we are well aware of the competitive hot tub scene in the country.

 The answer is that there is no one answer, no one hot tub that stands objectively above the rest.
 We will explain that in more detail right off the top in this article.
 But we know you want to know what the best tubs in Canada are available to you, so in this piece, we have broken the tubs down into two main sections:

-Is There an Ultimate Hot Tub in Canada?
+Is there an Ultimate Hot Tub in Canada?

 “What is the best hot tub in Canada?” is a very specific question.
 And the answer is there is no one hot tub we can point you towards that is unquestionably the best.
 Any company, including Hydropool, could come out and make that claim – and many do! -- but there would be no 100 per cent objective reason or standard to justify that the claim is legitimate.
 This is part of the reason why it can be difficult to shop for a hot tub, because one of the first things a customer must do is figure out who is legitimate and who is not in the marketplace.